Guides

 Most people taking PrEP do not get side effects.

-However, like all other medicines, PrEP has the potential to cause side effects.
+However, like all medicines, some people might get some side effects.

-In studies, mild nausea, diarrhoea, bloating and headache were reported in the first month by less than 1 in 10 people.
+Mild nausea, diarrhoea, bloating and headache are reported in the first month by less than 1 in 10 people.
 These side effects then usually stop.

 Changes in bone structure are usually small and reverse after stopping TD/FTC.
-This is similar to a commonly used oral contraceptive but might be important if younger than 30 when bones are still developing.
+This is similar to a commonly used oral contraceptive but might be important if you are younger than 18 when bones are still developing.
 Bone strength was not fully reversed after a year in one study in adolescents aged 15 to 19.